JamilleN/To_do_list/README.md

 # What is this?

-An to do list app that would provide three forms of UI: CLI, Desktop software and Web app.
+An to do list app that would work in 3 different forms: CLI, Desktop software and Web app.